ImageMagick/Usage-Markdown/quantize/index.md

 See [Video Color Optimization](../video/#gif) for a more practical example of an animation showing this 'dither noise'.

 The change in pattern also cause problems in optimizing animations.
 That is a different pattern means that simple [frame optimization](../anim_opt/#frame_opt) fails to reduce the size of frame overlays.
-For one solution see [fuzzy color optimization](../anim_opt/#color_fuzz), though that only works when the churn is using very simular colors.
+For one solution see [fuzzy color optimization](../anim_opt/#color_fuzz), though that only works when the churn is using very similar colors.

 ![](../img_www/reminder.gif)![](../img_www/space.gif)